New satellite system to track illegal 'pirate fishing'

 Tommy E. Remengesau Jr., Palau's president, said his country had already been able to identify suspicious vessels in its marine zone with the help of the project's supporters.

-The "watch room" is a digital platform which can be accessed remotely by governments, rather than a physical space.
+The "war room" is a digital platform which can be accessed remotely by governments, rather than a physical space.

-The program's backers plan to expand it to other countries over the next three years.
+The programme's backers plan to expand it to other countries over the next three years.

-Illegal fishermen, the value of whose catch is estimated at up to $23.5 billion annually, operate with near impunity in some areas where they think themselves safe from tracking, according to Pew Trusts.
+Illegal fishermen, the value of whose catch is estimated at up to $23.5 billion (15.55 billion pounds) annually, operate with near impunity in some areas where they think themselves safe from tracking, according to Pew Trusts.

 In some regions, as much as 40 percent of the total catch is thought to be taken unlawfully.